WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/btcr_did_resolver.md

 3. Look up transaction by height and position.
 Is the transaction output spent?
     * no: this is the latest version of the DID.
 From this we can construct the DID Document
     * yes: keep following transaction chain until the latest with an unspent output is found
-4. Extract the following information from the transaction:
+4. Extract the following transaction data and update the DID document
+    a.
+The hex-encoded public key that signed the Bitcoin transaction
+        * Populate the first entry of the `publicKey` array in the DID document.
+This uses the [Koblitz Elliptic Curve Signature 2016](https://w3c-dvcg.github.io/lds-koblitz2016/) signature suite
+        * Populate the first entry of the `authentication` array in the DID document.
+This references the key above
+        * Note: It is a BTCR method convention that `#keys-1` corresponds to the transaction signing key.
+We'll see in the next spec that overriding this path in the supplementary DID document data is not allowed
-    * If the transaction contains an `OP_RETURN` field, it is assumed to reference supplementary DID document data.
+    b.
+If the transaction contains an `OP_RETURN` field, it is assumed to reference supplementary DID document data.
 If this field exists, add an entry to the `service` section of the DID document
         * `type` is `BTCREndpoint`
         * `serviceEndpoint` is the value in the OP_RETURN field, e.g. "https://github.com/myopreturnpointer"
         * `timestamp` is XXX?